pbkabali/The-Air-Guard-Game/README.md

 Run `npm run build` for one time build of bundle after changes.

-Run `npm run watch` to run webpack build in watch mode.
+Run `npm run watch` to run Webpack build in watch mode.

 Run `npm start` to start the web-server.